 The AMS would have wanted a weekend “proximate to Veteran's Day” in order to capitalize on “support the troops” sentiment which has been the essential, mythical underpinning of U.S. war policies.
 The weekend was not chosen because Veteran's Day is known as the feast of St. Martin of Tours on the Catholic calendar.
 This one time soldier, beloved bishop and later, Patron of Soldiers is, rather, an embarrassment for the AMS since his conversion to Christianity at a young age coincided with this refusal of further military service: “I am a soldier of Christ, it is not lawful for me to fight.” (see: http://www.catholic.org/saints/saint.php?saint_id=81)

 The AMS, on the other hand, does everything it can to assure young soldiers that carrying out the works of war is what Jesus would want them to do.
 Catholic military chaplains do not burden tender consciences with questions about the grisly things they encounter in war.
 They fulfill the role of “force multiplier” that the Pentagon has for them.
 Many soldiers would not be able to continue being efficient warriors without the spiritual support of chaplains who counsel obedience to commanding officers.
-Over one thousand Catholic soldiers have been killed in twenty-two years of war in Iraq and Afghanistan while in its care but the AMS does not know their names.
+Over one thousand Catholic soldiers have been killed in twenty-eight years of war in Iraq and Afghanistan while in its care but the AMS does not know their names.
 The AMS is not responsible for funerals, which take place at the home parish.

 Despite its growing influence in the USCCB, the very existence of the AMS hangs by the thread of the possibility of the existence of a just war.
 Amazingly, even when the bishops admitted the war with Iraq was unjust before the 2003 invasion and the displays of what “Shock and Awe” would be like, they did not cut that thread of just war.
 Most bishops quickly supported Catholic participation in the war to avoid even the appearance of being unpatriotic or not supportive of the troops.